kyegomez/VortexFusion/README.md

 [![Multi-Modality](agorabanner.png)](https://discord.gg/qUtxnK2NMf)

 # Vortex Fusion
 This is the first ever implementation of a joint Transformer + Mamba + LSTM architecture.
 The flow is the following: `mamba -> transformer -> lstm` in a loop.
 Perhaps with more iteration on model design, we can find a better architecture but this architecture is the future.
+This model is ready for training right now.
+If you're interested in training this model or working on entirely new model architectures, join the discord now!

 ## install